konveyor/enhancements/enhancements/crane-2.0/transformations.md

 A library to implement a command that will conform to the defined CLI interface for a plugin.
-The output will be a set of CLI flags and an options struct that can be used by the users as well as used by further library functions and packages
+The output will be a set of CLI flags and a corresponding options struct.
+The output should be used by a new binary to:
+1. Generate transformations in a specified directory
+2. Create a new library/command to generate custom transformations

 ##### pkg/transfrom